Keynote Speaker: Dr. James M. DuBois

 - Clinical: Activities related to safety and effectiveness of medications, devices, diagnostic products; and treatment regimens intended for human use, including analysis of established clinical practice and case presentations.

-- Education: Activities related to the design, development, and implementation of educational programs or events, including the utilization of technology in the classroom setting.
+- Medical Education: Activities related to the design, development, and implementation of educational programs or events, including the utilization of technology in the classroom setting.

 Note: Oral presentations will be awarded to the top abstracts.